Siemensstadt

 Siemensstadt ([ˈziːmənsˌʃtat]) is a locality (Ortsteil) of Berlin in the district (Bezirk) of Spandau.

 History

 The locality emerged when the company Siemens & Halske (S & H), one of the predecessors of today's Siemens, bought land in the area, in order to expand production of S & H and their subsidiary Siemens-Schuckertwerke (SSW) as well.
-On the initiative of Georg Wilhelm von Siemens S & H started to build new factories in 1899.
+On the initiative of Georg Wilhelm von Siemens, S & H started to build new factories in 1899.
 Soon also residential buildings were erected.
 The locality was incorporated into Berlin on 1 October 1920 by the Greater Berlin Act.

+During World War II, Siemensstadt was the location of a subcamp of the Sachsenhausen concentration camp for men and women, mostly Hungarian Jews, but also Bulgarians, French, Italians, Yugoslavs, Dutch, Poles, Czechoslovaks, Russians and Ukrainians.

 Geography

-Siemensstadt is situated in the eastern side of Spandau district.
-It borders with Spandau (locality), Haselhorst, Tegel (in Reinickendorf), Charlottenburg-Nord and Westend (both in Charlottenburg-Wilmersdorf).
+Siemensstadt is situated on the eastern side of the Spandau district.
+It borders Spandau (locality), Haselhorst, Tegel (in Reinickendorf), Charlottenburg-Nord and Westend (both in Charlottenburg-Wilmersdorf).
 The Großsiedlung Siemensstadt is situated close to Siemensstadt but in Charlottenburg-Nord.

 Transport

 Siemensstadt is served by the Berliner U-Bahn line U7 at the stations of Paulsternstrasse, Rohrdamm and Siemensdamm.